Our free membership, business.com+, takes the pain out of choosing new business services.

 The brand name is an integral part of a business’s brand identity and overall marketing plan.
 A brand identity may include a logo (which might incorporate the brand name or be a stand-alone graphic), a slogan or tagline, a color scheme or an aesthetic.

-Brand names often give prospective customers an idea of what the company or product does or a characteristic of the company or product.
+Brand names often give prospective customers an idea of what the company or product does or what characteristic it possesses.
 Here are some famous examples:

 • Amazon: Amazon is another word for a mythical race of tall warrior women, so it hints at the concept of “big.”
 Because it contains the letters “a” and “z,” it also suggests having everything possible.
 This idea is shown in the company’s logo, which connects the “a” and “z” with an arrow smile.